Kirkdale Cave

 Kirkdale Cave is a cave and fossil site located in Kirkdale near Kirkbymoorside in the Vale of Pickering, North Yorkshire, England.
-It was discovered by workmen in 1821, and found to contain fossilized bones of a variety of mammals not currently found in Great Britain, including hippopotamuses (the farthest north any such remains have been found), elephants and cave hyenas.
+It was discovered by workmen in 1821, and found to contain fossilized bones of a variety of mammals from the Eemian interglacial (globally known as the Last Interglacial, ~130-115,000 years ago), when temperatures were comparable to contemporary times, including animals currently absent from Britain or globally extinct, including hippopotamuses (amongst the farthest north any such remains have been found), straight-tusked elephants, the narrow-nosed rhinoceros, and cave hyenas.

-William Buckland analyzed the cave and its contents in December 1821 and determined that the bones were the remains of animals brought in by hyenas who used it for a den, and not a result of the Biblical flood floating corposes in from distant lands, as he had first thought.
+William Buckland analyzed the cave and its contents in December 1821 and determined that the bones were the remains of animals brought in by hyenas who used it for a den, and not a result of the Biblical flood floating corpses in from distant lands, as he had first thought.
 His reconstruction of an ancient ecosystem from detailed analysis of fossil evidence was admired at the time, and considered to be an example of how geo-historical research should be done.

 The cave was extended from its original length of 175 m to 436 m by Scarborough Caving Club in 1995.
 A survey was published in Descent magazine.

 Contents

-The fossil bones found in the cave included elephants, hippopotamuses, rhinoceroses, hyenas, bison, giant deer, smaller mammals and birds.
+The fossil bones found in the cave included those of straight-tusked elephants, hippopotamuses, the narrow-nosed rhinoceros, cave hyena, cave lion, Irish elk, brown bears, red deer and fallow deer.
+These have been dated to the Eemian interglacial (also known as the Ipswichian in Britain or the Last Interglacial globally) around 130-115,000 years ago, when temperatures were comparable to those in Britain today, based uranium-series dating of a calcite layer above the bone deposits dating to 121,000 ± 4,000 years Before Present.
 Aside from the reported discovery of hippopotamus remains in Stockton-on-Tees, this is the northernmost site in the world where hippopotamus remains have been found.
 It also included a considerable amount of fossilized hyena faeces.
 The fossilized remains were embedded in a silty layer sandwiched between layers of stalagmite.